2022

 Back to making things!

 I had this oval frame and back in 2020 I wanted to have monthly designs for it.
-I got as far as March and then the thing happened and it stuck at March for months.
+I got as far as March and then the pandemic happened and it stuck at March for months.
 I have a monthly desktop calendar and a daily one, so I thought of having a year one.
 The first design at the top was good, but didn't really have the right feel on the wall, so I changed it.
 There's something totemic about it perhaps.

 I'd seen a few things on Instagram of an embossing technique that someone was claiming they invented.
 I looked it up online and there was lots of it.
 You can see from the pictures above the basics of it, I used a bone folder tool to gently push the paper into the cutout.
 The light is so you can see where to press.
 The stencil is 1mm acrylic cut out with the laser cutter.